Physician Assistant Studies Department

 - Develop healthcare providers capable of functioning successfully within interprofessional teams

-- Encourage engagement in community service
+- Students will engage in community service

 - Meet or exceed national pass rate for first-time Physician Assistant National Certification Examination (PANCE) takers